 My name is Alex Cuzzo and I am a licensed US Coast Guard merchant mariner captain and a licensed Minnesota fishing guide.
-I was born and raised in Duluth, MN and have grown up fishing the great Lake Superior and many surrounding lakes and rivers for 20+ years.
-Since I could barely walk, I have spent many years targeting trout, salmon, and walleye along the north shore of Lake Superior, inland lakes, and streams between the Twin Ports and the Canadian border.
+I was born and raised in Duluth, MN and have grown up fishing the great Lake Superior and many surrounding lakes and rivers for 20+ years since I could barely walk.
+I have spent many years targeting trout, salmon, and walleye along the north shore of Lake Superior, inland lakes, and streams between the Twin Ports and the Canadian border.
 Being born and raised in the Duluth area, I have been fortunate to meet many other people with the same passions that I have.
 I have grown a great network I keep in touch with to provide the latest intel we may need to have a successful fishing experience.
-2021 will be my 3rd year as a fishing guide on this beautiful fishery.
+2022 will be my 4th year as a fishing guide on this beautiful fishery.

 I am honored to have the opportunity to share my experience with the world to provide a great Lake Superior fishing experience!
 As a Duluth native I can provide excellent recommendations for activities to fill the rest of your vacation to Duluth/North Shore region.

 Angler Management is a pristine 31' Tiara Pursuit powered by twin 350 Crusader motors with 540 HP.
 Inside you will find a fully furnished galley including a private restroom, couch, table, and bed to escape the elements.
-We stay up to date and exceed all US Coast Guard safety equipment and requirements.
+The back deck is equipped with plenty of seating for 6 passengers plus captain and crew.
 The boat is equipped with state of the art fishing technologies such as Cannon Optimum down riggers, Lowrance depth finder, Lowrance radar, Ray Marine auto pilot, marine radio, and Fish Hawk Technologies.

 Safety is my #1 concern on every trip out on the lake.
-I provide safety equipment that exceeds the US Coast Guard minimum requirements.
+I am CPR/First Aid certified and I provide safety equipment that exceeds the US Coast Guard minimum requirements including life vests for children and adults, flares, life ring, and locating beacons.

 Sometimes beautiful Lake Superior isn't so beautiful.
 We may be limited to fishing the great waters of the St. Louis River for walleyes and musky due to lake conditions.
 When bad weather hits, your trip may be subject to cancellation/re-schedule.
 Refunds are always issued 100% due to a weather related cancellation.